- LittleLaw

 What is a restructuring plan?

-Restructuring plans are a tool in UK law that help struggling companies to keep trading.
-They were created by the Corporate Insolvency and Governance Act 2020 (CIGA), which came in during the pandemic to help support struggling businesses.
+Restructuring plans are a tool in English law that help struggling companies to keep trading.
+They were introduced by the Corporate Insolvency and Governance Act 2020 (CIGA), which came in during the pandemic to help support struggling businesses.

 š¦ What is a creditor?